icglue/stimc/README.md

-# stimc – a lightweight Verilog-vpi Wrapper for Stimuli Generation
+# stimc – a Lightweight Verilog-VPI Wrapper for Stimuli Generation

-stimc is a lightweight Verilog-vpi wrapper to simplify simulation control via c/c++ code similar to SystemC.
+*stimc* is a lightweight *Verilog-VPI* wrapper to simplify simulation control via C/C++ code similar to *SystemC*.
-In contrast to SystemC you can only use stimc together with a Verilog simulator and it is not meant as a standalone hardware description or modelling language.
+In contrast to *SystemC* you can only use *stimc* together with a *Verilog* simulator and it is not meant as a standalone hardware description or modelling language.
-The main Purpose is to control and observe ports of an empty Verilog shell-module via c/c++ code to provide abstract models for external components or emulate functionality of an external software-based access to a hardware component.
+The main purpose is to control and observe ports of an empty *Verilog* shell-module via C/C++ code to provide abstract models for external components or emulate functionality of an external software-based access to a hardware component.

 ## Usage

 ### Verilog Shell
-The first thing you need is a Verilog shell for a stimc controlled module.
+The first thing you need for a stimc controlled module is a Verilog shell.
-This is a Verilog module with parameters and inputs/outputs and optionally parameters.
+This is a Verilog module with inputs/outputs and optionally parameters.
 The module should have no actual content except for an initial block calling the system task `$stimc_<modulename>_init();` (with `<modulename>` replaced by the name of the Verilog module name.
-The system task will be defined by stimc and initialize the stimc part of the module.
+The system task will be defined by the module's stimc implementation and initialize the stimc data of the module.

 An example could look like this:
 ```verilog